-I’m Pam Mattys, a certified life coach and workshop facilitator.
 Thank you for visiting my site!
-Let me tell you a little about Koa Leaf so you can determine whether we might be a good fit for a coaching relationship.
+Let me tell you a little about the Koa Leaf approach, my credentials, and my philosophy so you can determine whether we might be a good fit for a coaching relationship or a workshop.

 How life coaching can help you

 You might have heard about life coaching, but maybe you’re not sure what it involves.
 Life coaching is a process of self-discovery in which a trained, objective, nonjudgmental third party helps you figure out your goals, priorities, and stumbling blocks by guiding you in the direction you want to go but that you can’t see clearly on your own.
 I’ll ask you questions, encourage you, make you focus, and prompt you to look deeply and honestly into yourself.
 Once we determine your primary goal, I’ll help you create small, achievable action steps that will enable you to reach that goal.
 I’ll also hold you accountable for carrying them out.

 The difference between life coaching and counseling or therapy

 Life coaching is based on the assumption that you already know the answers to your questions, but that you just need help finding them.
 Although I’ll occasionally share personal experiences when they’re relevant and helpful, my job is not to give advice, but to listen to you — to truly hear what you’re saying — and to act as a guide.
 Coaching undoubtably will cause emotional issues to arise and make you aware of self-defeating behaviors that have been holding you back.
 Some issues, however, are too deep and painful to be helped by coaching.
 In such cases, you’re better served by a trained therapist, counselor, or psychoanalyst, who uses different approaches and skills.

 My training and background